Random coalescing geodesics in first-passage percolation: Existence of random coalescing geodesics

 \subsection{Damron-Hanson geodesic measures}

-In order to obtain geodesics with certain properties, Damron and Hanson~\cite{damhan14} worked on an enlarged probability space $\widetilde\Omega$, in order to keep track of Busemann functions at the same time as a family of limiting geodesics were constructed.
+In order to prove existence of geodesics with certain properties, Damron and Hanson~\cite{damhan14} worked on an enlarged probability space, on which they construct a family of limiting geodesics and keep track of Busemann functions at the same time.
 We will describe their procedure in some detail below.